alanazinkin/SpotiSearch/README.md

 - Navigate to our webapp linked [here](https://spotisearch.streamlit.app/)
 - Or, run the command 'streamlit run app.py' from the root of the repository in the terminal to launch song search app

-#### To Use Your Own Music Dataset
-1. Export your Spotify data using [Exportify](https://exportify.net/)

-##### For Song Search:
-2. Add csv file to data folder
-3. Run the main method in extract_embeddings_from_csv.py to compute and store the song embeddings
-4. Update the file path(s) in config.json to your data file path and newly computed embeddings file path
-5. Relaunch app.py!

-##### For Album Search:
-2. Navigate to create_my_albums.py and change FILE_MYALBUMS to your data file and run the file
-3. In music_loader.py, login to Huggingface and retrieve an API token
-4. Update the dataframe on line 14 to point to your albums datafile
-5. Relaunch the app!

 ### Video Links
 1. [Demo Video](https://www.youtube.com/watch?v=CCkN5tFVGAg)